OpenSIPS/opensips-cli/docs/INSTALLATION.md

 ```
 ### Source code / Master Branch

-The latest development state can be download and install from the GitHub repository.
+The latest development state can be downloaded and installed from the GitHub
+repository.

 ```
 git clone https://github.com/opensips/opensips-cli ~/src/opensips-cli